t4d-classes/advanced-python_11142022/language_demos/exercises/exercise-2.md

 http://127.0.0.1:5000/api/2021-04-08?base=INR&symbols=USD,EUR

-Specify a start date and then iterate over the next 20 days, and for each business day in the 20 days, get the rate information from the rates API.
+Specify a start date and an end date, and for each business day in the range, get the rate information from the rates API.

 4. Create a list of text values from each response.
 The text value is formatted as JSON.
 Do not parse the JSON.
 Just put each JSON response in the list.